|1. Consent to Participate Participation should be voluntary

 - We will maintain a web-site, with links to our Participating Service Providers.

-- We will offer an online complaint form, as well as an email address, toll-free telephone and fax numbers, and TTY service.
+- We will offer an online interactive questionnaire, as well as an email address, toll-free telephone and fax numbers, and TTY service.

 - Our services will be available in both official languages.